How well did the consensus methods apply in the guideline development of traditional Chinese medicine：A Web-Based Survey in China

 Objectives: To explore the opinions and attitudes of relevant application groups on the critical elements of the consensus methods during the guideline development process.

-Primary and secondary outcome measures: The questionnaire inquired about participants’ demographic characteristics, key issues in the consensus process related to consensus method.
+Primary and secondary outcome measures: The questionnaire inquired about participants’ demographic characteristics and key issues in the consensus process related to consensus method.

-Results: A total of 2,426 people participated in the survey, while only 290 people met the requirements.
-The survey results come from 31 different provinces, of which Beijing has the most (n=107, 36.9%).211 (72.76%) participants had senior professional titles, and 186 (64.14%) participants had guidelines ongoing.
+Results: A total of 2,426 people participated in the survey, whereas only 290 people met the requirements.
+The survey results come from 31 different provinces, of which Beijing has the most (n=107, 36.9%).
+Two hundred eleven (72.76%) participants had senior professional titles, and 186 (64.14%) participants had guidelines ongoing.
 Regarding the most serious adverse aspects affecting the consensus process, the participants generally believed that the top three most serious aspects were insufficient retrieval and evidence (30.7%), insufficient methodological training (19.83%), and overexpression of authority (11.16%).